 Help to Buy Equity Loan FAQs

-A. Home-buyers who wish to purchase a new build property when they cannot otherwise afford one in their area because they have an insufficient combination of the income and deposit needed to secure the level of mortgage required.
+Those who wish to buy a new build house and are struggling to afford one in their area, perhaps due to their income and the amount of deposit needed to secure the level of mortgage required.

-These include first-time buyers who are trying to get onto the property ladder, and ‘second-movers’, needing to move up the ladder to a bigger home.
-These loans are not available for Buy-to-Let landlords or second homeowners.
+This could be first time buyers who are trying to get onto the property ladder, or ‘second-steppers’, needing to move up the ladder to a bigger home.
+These loans are not available for buy-to-let landlords or second homeowners.